13 Characteristics of Responsible People

 1. They keep their promises

 One of the most valuable qualities of responsible people is their fulfillment of promises.
 Certainly, people who accept responsibility as one of their primary values avoid making promises that they won’t keep.
-They also make sure that keep their word when they’ve made a commitment to someone to do something.
+They also make sure to keep their word when they’ve made a commitment to someone to do something.

 2. They assume the consequences of their actions